district10/neo_keyboard_layout/README.md

 ## Variations

-- neo-extended dvpe (done)
+- neo-extended dvpe
-- neo-extended dvp (done)
+- neo-extended dvp
-- neo-extended qwerty (done)
+- neo-extended qwerty

 ## How to?
 - run the specific script, and that's all
 - if you want to make it permanent, add it to your `~/.xinitrc` or `~/.profile`
-- and by the way, we need [xcape](https://github.com/alols/xcape), install that first.
+- and by the way, we need [xcape](https://github.com/alols/xcape), install that first
+-  I use neo-extended dvpe, so this is the only one maintained.

 ## [Roadmap](/roadmap.md)